Today's Articles

 Marcellus Neal

-*The birth of Marcellus Neal is celebrated on this date in 1868.
+*Marcellus Neal's birth is celebrated on this date in 1868.
 He was a Black science educator and writer.
-Marcellus Neal was born in Lebanon, Tennessee, but the family moved to Greenfield, Indiana.
+Marcellus Neal was born in Lebanon, Tennessee, but his family moved to Greenfield, Indiana.

 Neal excelled academically at the local high school, graduating with distinction.
 Neal's high school academic record earned him a scholarship to Indiana University, where he enrolled in the fall of 1891.
 He did well academically and graduated with a Bachelor of Arts in Mathematics on June 19, 1895, the first Black graduate of Indiana University.

-During his time at Indiana University, Neal was a Married Folks' Club member.
-His wife is listed as Mrs. Caledonia Neal.
-She was a southern teacher whose teaching skills were highly regarded.
+At Indiana University, Neal was a Married Folks' Club member.
+His wife was Mrs. Caledonia Neal.
+She was a Southern teacher whose teaching skills were highly regarded.
 The Neals were not allowed to live on campus, enter the Indiana Memorial Union, or eat in establishments on campus.
 For ten years after graduating from IU, Neal did graduate work, held short-term teaching jobs, and traveled, spending time in Europe and Canada.
 For nearly twenty-five years, he served as the head of the science department at Washington High School in Dallas, Texas.
-Neal and his wife left Dallas to live in Chicago, Illinois, where he worked at a Civil Service job.
-He also completed a treatise on the science and wrote political editorials for Black newspapers.
+Neal and his wife left Dallas to live in Chicago, Illinois, where he worked in civil service.
+He also completed a treatise on science and wrote political editorials for Black newspapers.

 The Neal-Marshall Black Culture Center opened on the Indiana University campus in 1969.
 The center was originally called the "Black House" but was renamed the Black Culture Center in 1972.
 The Center was located in various buildings on campus but moved into its new home at 109 North Jordan Avenue in 2001 after years of effort by students, alumni, and administration.
 In April 1995, the Indiana General Assembly passed a resolution to commemorate the 100th anniversary of Neal's graduation, coinciding with the 175th anniversary of Indiana University.